Series-wide: Ash Ketchum | Pikachu | Team Rocket Trio | Team Rocket Trio's Pokemon | Team Rocket Organization

 - Meaningful Name: Her English name is a nod to Lake Verity, a significant location in Pokémon Diamond and Pearl that's close to her hometown of Twinleaf.

-- Suspiciously Similar Substitute: A tomboyish girl who trains water Pokémon and is hinted to have issues with her family, much like Misty in the original series.
+- Suspiciously Similar Substitute: A tomboyish girl who trains water Pokémon and has insecurities regarding her family, much like Misty in the original series.

 - Utility Party Member: Aside from Piplup, she also has Lapras in her party.
-She sends it out when her group need to cross a lake.
+She sends it out when her group needs to cross a lake.

 - "Well Done, Daughter!"
 Gal: The reason why Verity went on a Pokémon journey in the Kanto region is because her mother is a famous Pokémon trainer and she could not live up to her expectations.